 - You need at least TWO trade lines that are at least 12 months old.
 Some loan officers reported that they need 2 years of credit history.
 We don’t.
 NC USDA Loan Underwriters will approve loans with a 12 month history of on time charges, payments on at least 2 accounts.

-To qualify for a USDA Loan, you must buy a house within the USDA Loan “Footprint.”
+To qualify for a USDA Loan in NC, you must buy a house within the USDA Loan “Footprint.”
 Every County in North Carolina has some portion that qualifies for the program.
 These mortgage loans are for owner occupied properties, and they are really not designed for a Horse Farm.
 In fact Outbuildings can detract from the value USDA places on the home.

 - Non-occupant co-borrowers are not permitted